2010 Tapuah Junction stabbing: Perpetrator

 Hatib was not among the officers trained by the European Union Police Mission for the Palestinian Territories.

-MK Ayoub Kara called for the death penalty to be imposed on the perpetrator.
+MK Ayoub Kara called for the death penalty to be imposed on the assailant.

 Response

 Palestinian Authority Prime Minister Salam Fayyad issued a "rare" condemnation of the attack, stating that it "conflicts with our national interests", and pledged to take steps to prevent such incidents in the future.
 However, an Israeli government source said that while the Palestinian Authority had made marked improvements in its security apparatus, it was more hesitant in dealing with extremists in its own movement.